Diamondfan/CTC_pytorch/README.md

 ```

 ## Usage
+1. Install all the things according to the Install part.
-1. open the top script run.sh and alter the directory of data and config file
+2. Open the top script run.sh and alter the directory of data and config file.
+3. Change the $feats if you want to use fbank or mfcc and revise conf file under the directory conf.
-2. open the config file to revise the super-parameters about everything
+4. Open the config file to revise the super-parameters about everything
-3. run the top script with four conditions
+5. Run the top script with four conditions
 ```bash
 bash run.sh    data_prepare + AM training + LM training + testing
 bash run.sh 1  AM training + LM training + testing
 bash run.sh 2  LM training + testing
 bash run.sh 3  testing
 ```
-Data_prepare and LM training are not implemented yet.
+LM training are not implemented yet.
 They are added to the todo-list.
-So only when you prepare the data, run.sh will be worked.
+So only when you prepare the data, run.sh will work.

 ## Data Prepare
 1. Extract 39dim mfcc and 40dim fbank feature from kaldi.